 Many saw New York as a city fixated on wealth and materialism over culture, and the park was created as a means to break that view.
 They saw the park as a place where both the wealthy could be noticed and as a refuge for the poor to spend their leisure time.

 In 1853, the city used eminent domain to acquire 700 acres of land at a cost of $5 million for the park at the center of Manhattan.
 It is thought that another main reason for the creation of the park was to raise the land values for the surrounding buildings.
 This land was mostly filled with swamps, rocky outcroppings, and irregular terrain, and was not very suitable for development.
 The park was a way to improve this land – so like nearly everything in New York, profit was likely one of the main motives for its creation.

 Approximately 1,600 poor residents were evicted, including Irish immigrants and German gardeners living in shanties, as well as destroying Seneca Village, which had been one of the main black settlements in New York City – including 264 residents, three churches, two schools, and three cemeteries.

 In 1858, Frederick Law Olmsted and Calvert Vaux beat out 32 competitors for the right to design the park.
-The contest asked for a parade ground, fountain, skating area, a lookout tower, and a location for concerts, and Olmsted and Vaux came through with Sheep Meadow, Bethesda Terrace and Fountain, the Lake, and Belvedere Tower.
+The contest asked for a parade ground, fountain, skating area, a lookout tower, and a location for concerts, and Olmsted and Vaux came through with Sheep Meadow, Bethesda Terrace and Fountain, the Lake, and Belvedere Castle.
 Vaux designed 36 bridges of different design, from granite to the cast-iron Bow Bridge.